Diokuz/baron/readme.md

 - Doesn't replace native system scroll mechanic.
 - Customizable scrollbar design with full CSS support.
-- No strong dependencies on jQuery.
+- Do not depends on external libraries (since v3).
 - Can be inited on hidden blocks
 - Vertical, horizontal and bidirectional scroll
 - Infinite scroll
 - Nested scrollers

-Baron just hides the system scrollbar, without removing it.
-This guarantees scrolling will work on any system.
+Baron do not hide native scrollbar, just hides it.
+This guarantees scrolling will work in any browser.

 ## 1. Hiding system scrollbar